spring01/drlbox/README.md

   - **DQN**  (https://arxiv.org/abs/1602.01783)  Asynchronous multi-step Q-learning.

 - **Algorithm related options**
-  - `optimizer='kfac'`: Based on the idea of **ACKTR** (https://arxiv.org/abs/1708.05144), which is simply A3C with the K-FAC optimizer instead of Adam.
-This implementation is an asynchronous variant of the original version based on synchronous algorithms (e.g., A2C), and so weight updates will be more frequent but the K-FAC curvature estimate may be less accurate.
-Relies on `tf.contrib.kfac` and so currently the neural net may only contain `Dense`, `Conv2D`, and (self-implemented) `drlbox.layer.noisy_dense.NoisyNetFG` layers.
   - `noisynet='ig'` or `noisynet='fg'`: Based on the idea of **NoisyNet** (https://arxiv.org/abs/1706.10295), which introduces independent (`'ig'`) or factorized (`'fg'`) Gaussian noises to network weights.
 Allows the exploration strategy to change across different training stages and adapt to different parts of the state representation.

-Side note: options `noisynet='ig'` and `optimizer='kfac'` are currently not compatible with each other, as we haven't coded the K-FAC approximation for independent Gaussian noise NoisyNet layer yet.
-On the other hand, `noisynet='fg'` works fine with `optimizer='kfac'`.

 # Usage
 ## Arguments